cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - After all this, they let the party in
 >This town is absolutely bustling.
 The streets are teeming with people, far more than you remember seeing in the empty streets of [[Village of Barovia (E)|Barovia Village]].
 And some of them even seem to be... smiling.
 This place almost strikes you as normal.
 At least compared to the places you've seen thus far in this godforsaken realm.

+- The players will probably head west through town from the eastern gate
+	- unless they fixate on a specific building,

 ### House Occupants
 - If the characters explore a residence other than the burgomaster's mansion, roll a d20 and consult the following table to determine the house's occupant: